Stewart's Shops

-Stewart's Shops is an American chain of convenience stores located primarily in eastern Upstate New York and southwestern Vermont, owned by the Dake family and the employees through an ESOP plan.
+Stewart's Shops is an American regional chain of convenience stores located in Upstate New York, Vermont, and New Hampshire.
+The company is owned by the Dake family.

-Headquartered in Ballston Spa (with a Saratoga Springs address), the company is well-established, particularly in the Capital District, Adirondacks and North Country.
-Within New York, its footprint stretches as far north as the Canada–US border, as far west as Oswego and as far south as Goshen at the northern fringe of the New York metropolitan area.
-Its Vermont outlets can be found in Rutland and Bennington counties.
+Stewart's is headquartered in Ballston Spa (with a Saratoga Springs address).
+The company is well-established, particularly in the Capital District, Adirondacks and North Country with over 350 locations.
+In New York, its footprint stretches as far north as the Canada–US border, as far west as Oswego and as far south as Goshen at the northern fringe of the New York metropolitan area.
+Its Vermont outlets can be found in Rutland, Bennington and Franklin counties.

-Known for branded ice cream, potato chips, hard rolls, root beer, milk, coffee and other drinks, three-fourths of their stores also sell gasoline—either their own brand or in partnership with Sunoco.
+Stewart's is known for branded ice cream, potato chips, hard rolls, root beer, milk, coffee, and their famous thick shake.
+Three-fourths of their stores also sell gasoline—either their own brand or in partnership with Sunoco.
 In addition, most also feature a small dining area.

-There are now 350+ shops in operation.
+There are now 406 Stewart's shops in operation throughout the 3 states.

 History

 Preformation (1917-1945)

 Stewart's traces its origins to Percy and Charles V. Dake taking over the family dairy farm in Middle Grove in 1917.
 They began making Dake's Delicious Ice Cream beginning in 1921.

 Fourteen years later, the brothers started Saratoga Dairy in an old barn in Saratoga Springs.
 This move occurred in the same year that New York began requiring all milk to be pasteurized.

-In 1938 they expanded into the city's old water works, and then went into making cheese, powdered whey and casein two years afterward, following another new property purchase, this time in Greenfield.
-That and the milk this plant produced were sold all over the Northeast, as far south as Maryland.
+In 1938 they expanded into the city's old water works and then went into making cheese, powdered whey, and casein two years afterward, following another new property purchase, this time in Greenfield.
+These products were sold all over the Northeast, as far south as Maryland.